-Students independently read part of the text and use the Forming EBC Tool to make an evidence-based claim.
+Students independently read another poem and use the Forming EBC Tool to make an evidence-based claim.

-2- READ ALOUD
+2- READ ALOUD AND CLASS DISCUSSION

-Students follow along as they listen to part of the text being read aloud.
+Students follow along as they listen to part of the poem being read aloud and discuss a series of text-dependent questions.